The key to finding most fish in the waters of Destin is to either find the schools of bait fish or to find the structure where bait fish and their

 There are numerous internet based sites that will convert between the different systems.
 Here are some links to some of the:

-try to locate some of the older reefs with the GPS numbers listed, there is nothing there - the GPS numberst were derived from
+locate some of the older reefs with the GPS numbers listed, there is nothing there - the GPS numberst were derived from LORAN numbers

-LORAN numbers and are not that accurate.
-You will just have to do a search (Also, reef might be covered with sand or moved by
+and are not that accurate.
+You will just have to do a search (Also, reef might be covered with sand or moved by hurricanes).

-State waters.
+waters.
 Only the county can put artificial reefs in these two areas.
 There are three LAARS in federal waters off of Destin.
-It
+It is these three